1906 North Galway by-election: By-election

-The 25-year-old Richard Hazleton, a Blackrock District councillor who had unsuccessfully contested South Dublin in the 1906 election, was selected as the Irish Party Parliamentary Party candidate.
+The 25-year-old Richard Hazleton, a Blackrock District councillor who had unsuccessfully contested South Dublin in the 1906 election, was selected as the Irish Parliamentary Party candidate.
 As the only candidate nominated for the resulting by-election, and was therefore elected unopposed when nominations closed on 28 February.

 Similar by-elections

 The remarkable circumstances surrounding the election led the Irish Independent to comment that "candidates have died before the actual election, but we doubt if ever such a case as the present has occurred before, where a candidate has died after the poll has been taken and before the result has been declared".

 This circumstance occurred again to Noel Skelton in 1935, and to Sir Edward Taswell Campbell and Leslie Pym in 1945; however, all of them were candidates for re-election.
 Thomas Higgins is the only MP to be newly elected posthumously.